A condition characterized by decreased bone density, putting people at an increased risk of bone fractures.

 3. Clench and tighten the muscles in your calves for a count of five.
 Release and wait for another count of five.

-4. Continue doing this all the way up to the top of your body and the muscles in your neck and head.
+4. Continue doing this up to the top of your body and your neck and head muscles.

-Taking these steps will allow you to emptying your mind and improve your sleep.
+Taking these steps will allow you to empty your mind and improve your sleep.

 Clear Your Mind: Frequently Asked Questions